Chico State Wildcats: Football

-Swimming & diving
+Swimming and diving

-CSU Chico won the NCAA Division II national championships in men's swimming and diving in 1973, 1974 and 1976.
-The program was eliminated several years after the 1976 season.
+Chico State won the NCAA Division II national championships in men's swimming and diving in 1973, 1974 and 1976.
+In 1975, the program was moved to Division III despite objections by the team, its coach and the community at large.
+The team responded by winning the Division III Championship with a record number of points (465), and the largest margin of victory to that point by an NCAA Swimming program.
+In 1976, back in Division II, the team set a record for total points scored by a Division II swim team (428) while winning their 4th straight NCAA team championship.
+The program was eliminated after the 1991 season.
+At that time, the team had finished in the top 7 at the NCAA championship meet for 19 straight years, 16 of those finishes being top 4 or better.

 Other sports

 Rugby

 Chico State's team plays college rugby in Division I-AA in the California Conference, playing alongside Fresno State, Stanford, San Jose State, UNR, and Sacramento State.

 In 2001, the women's rugby team won a Division I national championship.

 In 2019, the men's rugby team won the Pacific West Conference and went on to the Division I-AA national championship game.